Welcome to Day 3 of the 2016 #sendcardsspreadlove challenge for National Card & Letter Writing Month!

 We’re so excited and full of gratitude that you’ve joined us.
 As a reminder, make sure you sign up to receive all the info and special bonus content that won’t be shared on the blog.

-If you’re just joining us, you can get all the important details in the Day 1 blog post + a list of reasons to write and who to send a card to or even what type of card to send.
+If you’re just joining us, you can get all the important details in the Day 1 blog post plus a list of reasons to write, and who to send a card to, and even what type of card to send.

 Week 1 Challenge: Hello!
 Is it Me You’re Thinking Of?

 The challenge this week is to send a card to someone saying “Hi” (you’ll make their day, I promise!) and the prize is your choice of one of the single curated collections.
 To be eligible for the prize, share your card and/or note, tag both Christina and me on IG (@creativemercantile and @prettybypost) along with the week 1 challenge and the #sendcardsspreadlove hashtag by April 11th.

 Besides not knowing who to send a card to or why (but now you have a BIG list of reasons to write, so we can check that off as D-O-N-E.), the next biggest obstacle we hear the most is not knowing what to write.

 So, we’ve compiled a list of resources for you on what to say when writer’s block hits (and don’t feel bad, it happens to the best of writers!)

 A good handwritten letter is a creative act, and not just because it is a visual and tactile pleasure.
 It is a deliberate act of exposure, a form of vulnerability, because handwriting opens a window on the soul in a way that cyber communication can never do.
 You savor their arrival and later take care to place them in a box for safe keeping. – Catherine Field

 [Tweet “Never be stuck for what to write.
 The #sendcardsspreadlove challenge has you covered.”]

 - Check out our blog post for 3 Quick & Easy Tips for Writing Notes